 Take a challenge

 If you’re serious about getting in shape, you need an incentive.
 A reason to push yourself harder and to augment your hard work with good diet and nutrition.
-Try my Body Transformation Challenge.
+Try our 2019 Body Transformation Challenge.
 Stick to the programme and eight weeks from now you’ll be in the best shape of your life and relishing every workout.

 Surround yourself with positive people